What is an 'international' student in New Zealand?

 If you are an international student, you must hold a valid student visa that allows you to study a particular course, with a particular provider, for a specific duration, in New Zealand.
 You may have restrictions on the number of hours you can work while studying, if any.
 For international students, it is essential to comply with visa conditions, including maintaining enrolment in an approved course of study and ensuring their visa remains valid throughout their stay in New Zealand.
 Failure to comply may result in a breach of your visa conditions, or leading to you becoming unlawful in New Zealand.

-Contact us for further guidance on obtaining the appropriate visa and taking advantage of these benefits to study in New Zealand as a domestic student.
+Contact us for further guidance on obtaining the appropriate visa and taking advantage of these benefits to study in New Zealand as an international student.